 In 1979 Linda Henry (Fletcher), bought a little shop on Asher road in Rutland called Valley Canvas and Awning.
 I couldn’t have known it then but she would later become my stepmom.
 In 1982 Linda moved the shop to Springfield road where she had much of her family working with her.
 Connie Brummet, Linda’s daughter, did the custom sewing and was very talented.

-w to sew, I soon found out I really enjoyed custom sewing.
-In the meantime my uncle Steve Klassen left the construction trade and began working for Linda, skinning and installing awnings.
-It was a family affair and we learned a lot about the trade in all it’s aspects.
+In 1989, I came aboard and Connie took me under her wing and taught me how to sew, which I found out I truly enjoyed.
+Around the same time my uncle Steve Klassen moved to Kelowna, left the construction trade and began working for Linda, skinning and installing awnings.
+It was a family affair and we learned a lot about the trade in all its aspects.

-For the next 14 years we had a great time working together with each other.
-We learned a lot about customer service and found our niche in the market but as all good things must come to an end so did this.
-Tom retired and Steve moved on leaving me to ponder my future.
+For the next 14 years we had a great time working together.
+We learned a lot about customer service and found our niche in the market.
+As all good things must eventually end, Steve’s partner retired and Steve moved to Vernon leaving me to ponder my future.

 I have always lived on the Westside so I decided it was time to write my own chapter and start up a canvas and awning shop close to home.
 I have been on the Westside since 2010 and as history can sometimes repeat itself, Steve has

 now come to work with me at Westside Canvas with his son-in law, Winston Butt, who is now learning the awning and screen business, keeping it a family affair.

 We are excited to see where the future will take us from here.